Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Configuration.md

 }
 ```

+You can also create a completely standalone config file too, without any inheritance, but we'd recommend against that.

-Then you can change the configuration to use that:
+You can change the configuration to use the above file as follows:

 ```cs
 changeConfiguration: configuration => configuration.HtmlValidationConfiguration.HtmlValidationOptions =